kubesec-diagram/kubesec-diagram.github.io/README.md

 ## Changelog

+* v7 ()
+  * Maybes
+    * SecurityContext and PodSecurityContext in 5 or 9?
+    * Encryption of secrets, eg, EncryptionConfiguration for etcd
+    * RBAC and how/where role-bindings are. clusterroles and rolebindings, escalate verb, and * policies
+    * PodSecurityAdmission (PSA)

+* v6 (2025-05-11)
+  * Removed all circles and made an interactive webpage instead, this makes it easier
+    * To update the text via source
+    * Text can be expanded without moving all the texts after
+    * Cleaner diagram
+    * Not having to worry about numbering anymore
+    * Easier to copy from it and have links or other simple html elements
+    * Created boundaries corners on upper left and buttom right so coords in % is static when editing the diagram.
+Never move things outside them.
+  * Replaced number-references in old changelogs to text (since numbering is shuffled/cleaned)
+  * Moving things around making the diagram wider to fit better on screen now that it's interactive
+  * Making the whole diagram wider, making room for new stuff and easier to fit on a normal screen
+  * Went trough all text and used AI to make it more clear, away with typos and less confusion.
+  * RBAC > RBAC/ABAC and some info about it
+  * Info about the dangerous "system:masters" group
+  * Added more different container types and info about them.
+  * Added information about audit-logging
+  * Moving network interface boxes outside of "container" and under "pod" where they really belong
+  * Moved repo from https://github.com/lars-solberg/kubesec-diagram to https://github.com/kubesec-diagram/kubesec-diagram.github.io and diagram at https://kubesec-diagram.github.io
 * v5 (2025-05-02)
   * Operator vs service owner mixup fix
   * Making it clearer where RBAC is in the API